Codesee-io/docs-maps/docs/prs.md

-# Pull Request Maps
+# Review Maps

-Once [a map is installed on a repository](./installation.md), Pull Request Maps will be automatically generated for every pull request made to the repository.
+Once [a map is installed on a repository](./installation.md), Review Maps will be automatically generated for every pull request made to the repository.

-## Generating A Pull Request Map
+## Generating A Review Map

 To get started, make a pull request to the repository.